-This registration is needed for most of the administrative thing you will have to do here such as opening a bank account, paying your taxes etc.
+This registration is needed for most of the administrative things you will have to do here, such as opening a bank account, paying your taxes etc.

 Not registering your address is illegal and you can get a fine for it.
 Not the most noteworthy thing you will do in Berlin for sure but mandatory and easy to do when you know how it works.

 do I need?

 To avoid having to go back and forth to the city hall several times, come prepared with everything that you are required to bring.
 Here is a checklist of what you need:

 ❐ Proof of identity (passport, ID, visa if you need one) Note: check if they are still valid!

 ❐ Rental agreement (a sort of letter that your landlord gives you to prove that you are staying as a tenant in their apartment) The legal format can be found here.